Veterinary Medical College Application Service (VMCAS) Application

 Early Acceptance Program (for college sophomores)

 Official transcripts will be sent to VMCAS.
-Deadline is September 1st.
+The recommended deadline is September 15th.
 More information can be found at www.aavmc.org.

 VMCAS requires a minimum of 3 electronic letters of evaluation(eLors)